gshanemiller/reinvent/doc/kv_rpc_design.md

 Now, the static routing topic above is designed so that RXQ/TXQ lcore pairs are distinct.
 But this is a design choice too.
 One DPDK lcore could handle both i.e. read request from its RXQ transmitting a response through its TXQ.
 Combining both eliminates interthread communication.
 Charging worker threads with request work involves at least one interthread handoff.
 The RXQ must find an eligble worker then transfer request state to it.
 The worker either transmits the response over a TXQ it owns, or gives the response data to a separate TXQ lcore through a second interthread handoff.

 Before moving to solutions we need to look at *linearizability* and *queue processing*.
 The only thing that can be reasonably excluded now is interthread communication of large responses.
-If computing the result runs on one thread, and is transmitted to the requester in another thead, the response either must be copied or the threads must carefully avoid data races.
-KV requests are typically small whereas responses could be comparitively large.
+If computing the result runs on one thread, and is transmitted to the requester in another thead, the response must either be copied or the threads must carefully avoid data races.
+KV requests are typically small whereas responses can be comparitively large.

 # Linearizability
 If the KV system allows writes it must guarantee sensible responses interleaved with reads. *Linearizability* is the strongest guarantee.
 It comes in three parts: